ADGEfficiency/data-science-south/content/lessons/python.md

 ## Built-in Functions

-Built-in functions are functions that are always available in Python.
-We do not need to define built-in functions ourselves - we can just use them.
+Built-in functions are always available in Python.
+We do not need to define built-in functions - we can just use them.

+Common built-in functions include:
+- `print` which will print to the screen,
-Common built-in functions include `sum`, which will add all the elements of an iterable and `len` which will measure the length of an iterable.
+- `sum`, which will add all the elements of an iterable,
+- `len` which will measure the length of an iterable.

 ### Refactoring Hello World